awaismalik/Full-Stack-Development/README.md

 # Full Stack Development
- This is coderepository for all code
+ This is code repository for all code